nhs-digital-gp-it-futures/BuyingCatalogueIdentity/README.md

-# BuyingCatalogueIdentity - Service architecture for the NHS Digital Buying Catalogue Identity .Net Core application
+# Buying Catalogue Identity - Authentication & authorization service for the NHS Digital Buying Catalogue

 ## IMPORTANT NOTES!
 **You can use either the latest version of Visual Studio or .NET CLI for Windows, Mac and Linux**.

-### Architecture overview
+### Requirements

+- .NET Core Version 3.1
+- Docker
+- Nodejs Version 12.16.1

+> Before you begin please install **.NET Core 3.1**, **Nodejs 12.16.1** & **Docker** on your machine.

+## Overview
-This application uses **.NET core** to provide an API capable of runnning Linux or Windows.
+This application uses **.NET core** to provide an identity service currently implemented with IdentityServer 4 wrapping ASP.NET Identity.
+It is used to provide token-based authentication and API access control in the Buying Catalogue associated services.

-### Overview of the application code
+### Project structure
-This repository uses **.NET Core** and **Docker**.
+This repository uses **.NET Core**, **Nodejs** and **Docker**.

 It contains one endpoint

-- account/login?returnUrl=
+- account/login
   - Returns a HTML view.

 The application is broken down into the following project libraries: